Heropack-Hotline/fiskheroes-documentation/docs/2.4.0/texture/giving_your_suit_a_texture.md

 ### Troubleshooting

-If you are having issues with your suit texture make sure to make sure your syntax `/hotline troubleshooting` is correct.
+If you are having issues with your suit texture make sure to make sure your syntax is correct.
 If your suit is black and purple it means your texture doesn't exist, you may want to double check your names or check the log.

 ### Resources